esselstyn/esselstyn.github.io/people.md

 <div markdown="1">
 <img src="images/jon.jpg" alt="Jon" width="300">

 **Jon Nations** is a PhD student investigating the ecomorphological evolution and community ecology of rodents.
 Jon received his Bachelor's degree from the University of Alaska.
-He is supported at LSU by a Graduate Research Felloship from the National Science Foundation.
+He is supported at LSU by a Graduate Research Fellowship from the National Science Foundation.
 In addition to his own research, Jon has contributed substantially to our general goals by undertaking collecting expeditions to Malaysia and Indonesia.
 </div>

 <div markdown="1">